hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 p(x_k) &= \exp(-1) = \mathrm{constant}
 \end{align}$$

 We get the same number for each $p(x_i)$.
 Note that these are not normalized probabilities.
 That is because we never explicitly included the constraint that $\sum_{i=1}^{m} p(x_i) = 1$ in our optimization.
 We would do so in practice using Lagrange multipliers.
-In this case, because it is simple, we can see that upon normalization, we'd get a uniform distribution over the $m$ outcomes.
+In this case, because it is simple, we can see that upon normalization, we'd get a uniform distribution over the $m$ outcomes, so that $p(x_i) = \frac{1}{m}$.

 This is exactly the same result the regular principle of indifference gives us.
-This makes sense, we'd have cause for concern if we got any other result.
+This makes sense, we'd have cause for concern if we got any other result!

 But in this case what was the point of doing this long calculation?
-Both methods allowed us to pick the most "reasonable" probability assignments.
-The difference is that
+Both methods allowed us to pick the most "reasonable" probability assignments when we lack information.
+The difference is that by phrasing the problem as maximizing entropy, we can easily work with constraints.

+For instance, suppose that in the above problem, we were given one extra piece of information: the mean outcome $\mathbb{E}[x] = \bar{x}$.
+This means that the probability assignments $\mathbf{p}$ must satisfy $\sum_{i=1}^{m} x_i p(x_i) = \bar{x}$.
+Now we must pick the probability assignment $\mathbf{p}$, under this constraint, which is most likely.

+There isn't a straightforward way of doing this if we were using the regular principle of indifference, but using the entropy, it is easy.
+We add in the constraint

 #First edit.
 #Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).